Arguido: The rights of an arguido

 and not all arguidos are subsequently charged.

-The police may ask a court to restrict an arguidos movement and oblige them to not leave the country.Arguidos cannot change their place of residence, without permission from a court.
+The police may ask a court to restrict an arguidos movement and oblige them to not leave the country.Arguidos cannot change their place of residence without permission from a court.

 There is no time limit on the status.

 Comparison with common-law administrations

-The status is very similar to that of being "questioned under caution" under the Police and Criminal Evidence Act in the United Kingdom or being questioned after being read one's "Miranda Rights" in the USA, specifically the right to legal representation, the liberty to refuse to answer questions, and the admissibility in court of statements taken whilst in those statuses.
+The status is very similar to that of being "questioned under caution" under the Police and Criminal Evidence Act in the United Kingdom or being questioned after being read one's "Miranda Rights" in the United States, specifically the right to legal representation, the liberty to refuse to answer questions, and the admissibility in court of statements taken whilst in those statuses.